codio/knowledge/source/common/tools/code-commenting.rst

 .. image:: /img/studentcodecomment.png
    :alt: Commenting

 You can also add your own comments for the instructor to review.
-As you update your code, the comment is marked as resolved but can still be review from the **Education -> Code Comments** menu item or from the Guide Settings.
+As you update your code, the comment is marked as resolved but can still be reviewed from the **Education -> Code Comments** menu item or from the Guide Settings.

 .. image:: /img/guides/codecommentguides.png
    :alt: Guides Code Comments